niell-ion/crossing-docs/docs/crossing_setup.md

 ### Connecting the Lights

-Emergency disconnect is under hatch on battery box
+Emergency disconnect is under hatch on battery box.